 2) From X Organisations Globally

 These are the organisations at which our expert collaborators (see metric 1) work.
-At this stage in our programme we are working through informal collaborative agreements with like-minded organisations.
+At this stage in our programme we are working through a mixture of formal agreements with a number of major partners and informal collaborative agreements with several other like-minded organisations.

 3) Covering 98.3% of global livestock biomass